apesoli/MacVM/README.md

 connection will fail with "failed to get reply to handshake packet".

 Serial port code and private entitlement info taken from (https://github.com/NyanSatan/Virtual-iBoot-Fun/).
-Right now it simply prints to stdout.
+Serial output is simply printed to stdout right now.

 ## Screenshots